Elizabeth Murphy House

-The lot and home were sold by Elizabeth Murphy to Alfred and Gladys Kibbie in 1919 for $5,200 dollars.
-Since the Kibbies purchased the house before the lawsuit was settled, they were also named a defendants.
-The suite was eventually dropped.
+The lot and home were sold by Elizabeth Murphy to Alfred and Gladys Kibbie in 1919 for $5,200.
+Since the Kibbies purchased the house before the lawsuit was settled, they were also named as defendants.
+The lawsuit was found in favor of Murphy and the Kibbies, suggesting that the house was finished by someone other than Krause.
 The Kibbie family lived in the house until 1941 when it was advertised as a Frank Lloyd Wright-designed bungalow and priced to sell for $5,300.
-The house changed hands again in 1971 and 1993.
-For reasons still unclear, the house's architectural lineage was lost along the way.
-When it was purchased in 1993, the buyers suspected it to be a "special" design, but did not know who designed it.
+The house changed hands again in 1972 and 1993.
+Lawyers for the family of a deceased owner elected to leave the architect's name off an advertisement to sell the home in 1993, hoping to reach a broader selection of potential buyers by minimizing perceived barriers to ownership related to the home's history, so its architectural significance was forgotten for a time.
+When it was purchased that year, the buyers suspected it to be a "special" design, but did not know who designed it.

-The house is a one story cottage with two bedrooms and one bath, a breakfast nook, a large open living area with a brick fire place and an open-air (since enclosed) sleeping porch.
+The house is a one-story cottage with two bedrooms and one bath, a breakfast nook, a large open living area with a brick fireplace and an open-air (since enclosed) sleeping porch.

 The floorpan and most of the interior are undisturbed and in original form.
-The interior includes birch trim with the original rubbed-shellac finish, dining and kitchen cabinets and leaded art-glass doors, windows and light screens with a simple motif that may represent a flower or a tree.
+The interior includes birch trim with the original rubbed-shellac finish, dining and kitchen cabinets and leaded art-glass doors, windows and light screens with a simple motif that mirrors the homes facade.
 Modifications include shingles over the original exterior pebble-dash stucco, double pane-glass windows where there were once single panes, and the excavation of a garage where there was once a crawl space under the sleeping porch.

 Plan records for ASBH Model A203 are held in the Frank Lloyd Wright Foundation Archives (1082.001).
 A drawing from a brochure page shows model A201 as featuring a flat roof, model A202 with a gabled roof, and A203 with a hip roof.

-In 2015, onsite and records completed by Michael P. Lilek, the then Curator of American System-Built Homes with Frank Lloyd Wright Wisconsin, Inc., re-confirmed the house as a Wright design and deemed it the "Elizabeth Murphy House," based on the practice that Wright homes be named for the original buyer.
+The amateur Wright historian Richard Johnson visited the home in 2012 and presented the owners with drawings by Wright that he thought would reaffirm its pedigree.
+Johnson, along with Dominique Watts and William A. Storrer, was researching lost works by the architect for a book that was not published.
+In 2015, onsite inspections and court records compiled by Michael P. Lilek, the then Curator of American System-Built Homes with Frank Lloyd Wright Wisconsin, Inc., confirmed the house as a Wright design by comparing construction features with Wright's model A203 and named the home the "Elizabeth Murphy House," based on the practice that Wright homes be named for the original buyer.

-The house was featured as a stop on the 2017 Wright and Like Tour, organized by Wright in Wisconsin.
+The house was featured as a stop on the 2017 and 2023 Wright and Like Tours, organized by Wright in Wisconsin.
 It is listed in the Fourth Edition of William A. Storrer's The Architecture of Frank Lloyd Wright, A Complete Catalog.

 The Elizabeth Murphy House is a private residence.